crotwell/TauP/src/doc/sphinx/source/overview.rst

 Overview
 ========

+This documentation is for version |version| of The TauP Toolkit.

 The algorithms employed within the TauP package are based on the method of :cite:t:`bulandchapman`.
 The IASPEI *ttimes* package is a widely-used implementation of